mulesoft-labs/data-weave-grimoire/Readme.md

 dw --spell <spell_name>
 ```

+The above command runs the spell located at `{user.home}/.dw/grimoires/data-weave-grimoire/<spell_name>/src/Main.dwl`

-### Running a Spell From a Grimoire a Local Folder
+### Running a Spell From a Local Grimoire Folder

 ```bash
 dw --local-spell <spell_name>
 ```

+The above command runs the spell based on your current path location.
+The spell to run is located at `<current_path>/<spell_name>/src/Main.dwl`

 ## Becoming a DataWeave Wizard